owengriffin/betterbankstatement/README.markdown

-=HSBC Statement Analyser=
+=Better Bank Statement=

 Owen Griffin, 2009.

-This simple Ruby script will import HSBC bank statements and convert them into something which should be a little bit more readable.
+This simple Ruby script will import bank statements and convert them into webpages complete with graphs and categorizations.

 ==Dependencies==